TechnoMageKOMT/Programming_Notes/JavaScript/jQuery/AAC_Animations-and-Transitions.md

 These animations takes four arguments.

-1. The properties to change
+1. The properties to change (only numeric properties apply with units included.
+Color for instance is not supported)
 2. The duration of the animation
 3. Easing function (dealt with in jQuery UI)(default = swing)
 4. Callback function